Alberto0235/USB3.2-Hub-4Port/README.md

 ## 📚 Lessons Learned

-- First 6-layer controlled-impedance design — translating an impedance target into trace width/gap via a field solver, not a rule of thumb
+- First 6-layer controlled-impedance design, translating an impedance target into trace width/gap via a field solver
 - USB Type-C cold socket requirements, and implementing them with discrete hardware instead of an MCU
 - GRSTz timing constraints and the importance of accounting for an IC's *internal* pull-up tolerance, not just the external RC values
+- Power budget considerations
 - A real DFM review workflow with a manufacturer

 ---